dhjerresen/bds_2026_m4_a2/README.md

 - `u = 1` -> most uncertain (`p` ≈ 0.5)
 - `u ≈ 0` -> very confident prediction

-We selected the 100 most uncertain claims for human review.
+I selected the 100 most uncertain claims for human review.

 No CPC filtering or keyword rules were used.